drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-06-Audacity-to-Anki.md

 Making audio sentence flashcards for Anki using Audacity.

+**Setting up Audacity**
 Install Audacity.
 Install the LAME and FFmpeg after installing Audacity.
 LAME enables mp3 encoding.
 FFmpeg enables importing the audio tracks of video files.

+**Making sentence mp3s**
+- Open the audio (or video) file in Audacity.
+Listen to it while observing the waveforms.
+It is usually very easy to see where a sentence stops and starts.

-Select your sentence by clicking and dragging inside the track.
+- Select your sentence by clicking and dragging inside the track.

-Choose "Export slected audio" from the File menu to save your selection as an mp3.
+- Choose "Export selected audio" from the File menu to save your selection as an mp3.

-A shortcut for exporting audio from Audacity is using labels.
+- A alternate, shortcut for exporting multiple mp3s from a single audio track is using labels.
 Highlight the portion you want to export then press Ctrl+B. Type the name you want for that chunk of audio then highlight the next chunk and repeat until everything you want is labeled.
 Afterwards, go to "Export Multiple Files" (Ctrl+Shift+L) and choose "Divide files by label" (or something along those lines).
 Each file will be exported using the label as the filename.

 **Adding fields to Anki**
 I added two new fields, which I called "Target" and "Base".
 To have them show on the card, you need to click Card and then put the following code onto the back of the card: